-Until we are satisfied that we have addressed our needs for sufficient expertise in preparing financial statements required in our filings under the securities law we will seek to mitigate this weakness by conferring with our outside accounting advisors with respect to the technical requirements applicable to our financial statements.
+Until the Company is satisfied that it has addressed the needs for sufficient expertise in preparing financial statements required in its filings under the securities law it will seek to mitigate this weakness by conferring with its outside accounting advisors with respect to the technical requirements applicable to the financial statements.

-The implementation of the initiatives described above are among our highest priorities.
-Our Board of Directors, in coordination with our Audit Committee, will continually assess the progress and sufficiency of these initiatives and make adjustments as and when necessary.
-As of the date of this report, we believe that the plans outlined above, when completed, will eliminate the weakness in internal accounting control as described above.
+The implementation of the initiatives described above are among the Company's highest priorities.
+The Company's Board of Directors, in coordination with its Audit Committee, will continually assess the progress and sufficiency of these initiatives and make adjustments as and when necessary.
+As of the date of this report, the Company believes that the plans outlined above, when completed, will eliminate the weakness in internal accounting control as described above.
 Nonetheless, a control system, no matter how well designed and operated, cannot provide absolute assurance that the objectives of the control system are met, and no evaluation of controls can provide absolute assurance that all control issues have been detected.